 5. Board Books

 Childhood development experts are unanimous about the benefits of reading as much as possible to children.
 A step up from baby’s cloth books, tough board books with simple graphics will engage your child and help develop a lifelong reading habit.
 Choose books that play with language and rhythm, such as rhyming books, or those with tabs, flaps, and tactile textures that will engage your child on multiple levels.
+These can be read to children who are about to sleep on mattresses with gadgets.

 5. Fat Crayons